How to Dominate Local Search Results with Google Posts

 With Google Posts, driving traffic to your website (and, subsequently, your storefront), is just a few easy steps away:

-People often scan a page of text, instead of reading it, and images are more likely to catch their attention.
-If you’re posting for a restaurant, try a tempting picture of your most decadent dessert to get more customers in the door.
-Or if you’re posting for an athletics club, you could try posting an image of an exciting exercise class.
+People don’t often read a page of text word-for-word.
+Images are the main elements that catch someone’s attention when they’re scanning through a post.
+So, if, for example, you’re posting for a restaurant, try a tempting picture of your most decadent dessert to get more customers in the door.
+Or, if you’re posting for an athletics club, you could try posting an image of an exciting exercise class.
 Photographs evoke emotion and curiosity.
 Adding an image to your post can drastically improve the click-through rate to your website.
 Make sure to use high-quality images that are no more than 750 pixels square.
 At this size, they will look good on different sized screens— both mobile and desktop.

 On that note, make sure your visitors are directed to a landing page that matches the content on the Google Post.
 For example, if your post is advertising a specific product and you want to drive traffic to your storefront, create a landing page to show off the new item, and include your physical address and contact info.

 Use the keywords that are the best fit for your business.
 In adherence to SEO best practices, you’ll want to insert those keywords close to the beginning of your post (within the first 80 characters).
 However, don’t overstuff your post with keywords as it could seem spammy to readers.
 Focus on finding just the right words that give your potential customers all the information they need and nothing more.